Working to make government more effective

 How to legislate for the duty of candour?

-With the Hillsborough law soon to be introduced, this event will explore what a legal duty of candour means for public authorities.
+With the Hillsborough law soon to be introduced, this event explored what a legal duty of candour means for public authorities.

 Keir Starmer has promised to introduce legislation to parliament – before this April’s anniversary of the Hillsborough football stadium disaster – that would extend a statutory duty of candour to public authorities and officials.